NazmuMasood/mathCommandCompiler-Evaluator/README.md

 ```
 ## About used algorithm
  *The approach explained :*
- Initially variables' names,data types and values are stored in three different arrays who have 1-to-1 mapping
+ Initially variables' names,data types and values are stored in three different arrayLists('var','intDoubChk','num')
- between themselves.
-If values aren't directly given in input, then assumes the value to be '0'.
-Then whenever
+ who have 1-to-1 mapping between themselves.
+If values aren't directly given in input, then assumes the value
- there's an expression found for the variable or a variable is updated, it adds the variable's index number
+ to be '0'.
+Then whenever there's an expression found for the variable or a variable is updated, it adds the
- to the 'work sequence'.
-It also saves the expression in the 'expression sequence'.
-The 'work sequence' and
+ variable's index number to the arrayList 'work sequence'.
+It also saves the expression in another arrayList
- the 'expression sequence' has 1-to-1 mapping between them.
-Finally, the program executes the work sequence
+ 'expression sequence'.
+The 'work sequence' and the 'expression sequence' also has 1-to-1 mapping between them.
+ Finally, the program executes the work sequence one by one i.e. works with the variable and it's given expression
- one by one and the final values of variables are updated.
+ and the final values of variables are updated.
  <br>Input statements~>
 ```
  int a=3, b=5,c=2;